blackjax-devs/blackjax/README.md

 ### How to contribute?

-1. Run `pip install -r requirements-dev.txt` to install all the dev dependencies.
+1. Run `pip install -r requirements.txt` to install all the dev dependencies.
 2. Run `pre-commit run --all-files` and `make test` before pushing on the repo; CI should pass if these pass locally.